 Finnish universities always offer many services, for example, student cafeterias provide fairly priced meals for students.
 They also have IT support, healthcare services, student organizations and student housing services.
 According to the study, 92% use the student cafeterias and 72% have used IT services.
 Universities offer also career services, but only 18% of the international students have used that service.

 Over 50% of the students plan to stay in Finland after graduating.
-Out of those 50%, 23% want to stay in Finland for a longer time to work.
-Unfortunately, students find it difficult to receive support in finding a job; only 55% were happy with the career advice from teachers.
+Out of that 50 %, 23% want to stay in Finland for a longer time to work.
+Unfortunately, students find it difficult to receive support in finding a job; only 55% were happy with career advice from teachers.
 14% of the students would like to continue to postgraduate studies in their current university and 9% planned to stay and work in Finland for under 2 years.

 Room for growth – some areas to improve

-Even though, Finland scored well in the study, there’s always room for improvement.
-Career services was one of the biggest problem areas.
-International students still have a hard time finding a job in Finland despite the efforts that Finland has made to solve this issue.
+Even though Finland scored well in the study, there’s always room for improvement.
+Career services is among the biggest issues.
+International students still have a hard time finding a job in Finland, even though Finland has made efforts to solve this issue.

 Finding a friend among the local people can also prove to be tricky.
 International students group up mostly with each other and do not connect with Finnish students.
-International student events and courses with students from many nationalities including Finnish, could provide a solution to this problem.
+International student events and courses with students from many nationalities including Finnish, could provide a feasible solution.
 Finnish people might be slow to warm up, but once you have made friends with them, it is for life.

 Although Finland has some things to improve on, 83% international students would recommend studies in Finland, according to the International Student Barometer 2017.